Hits: 103

 She looked at the letter with interest as she held it in her hand by the letter box.

-Sitting back in her chair, she opened it.
+Sitting back in her chair, she carefully opened it.
 It was from her cousin’s granddaughter, she remembered her Aunt Deirdre’s daughter Hilda from her childhood, a life time ago, her granddaughter was writing to tell her Hilda had died and the funeral was the following day at 12pm, and the family would like her to attend as Hilda had always spoken fondly of her.
-It was a startling thought, a shock to think that young girl of so long ago was dead, she thought about this for a little while, as she sat in front of her fire drinking her tea.
-Then, after wrestling with the idea, she decided not to go.
+It was a startling thought, a shock to think that young girl of so long ago was dead, and that, that so long ago, seemed like only yesterday to her recollections.
+She thought about this for a little while, as she sat in front of her fire drinking her tea.
+Then, after wrestling with the idea, she decided not to go, she felt surprised at how she felt loss, that young girl of so long ago had died in the sea of transitum temporis, but somehow the loss was palpable.

 Later that morning, after her mind had been dwelling on her memories of Hilda as a girl, she decided to make the arduous trek into the village and order flowers to send to the funeral, “with a nice card” she said to herself, “it’s half nine already.”
 She realised.
 “Time flies.
 Peoples oldest ritual, the sacrifice of flowers to add colour and beauty to the passing of the dead.”
 She said out loud to her favourite cat Jasper, with a smile.
 She often talked to her cats rhetorically, whenever she had the urge to speak out loud to herself.